Pax Britannica – British Empire 1886

 Lt John Milligen Seppings (1805-1863), the first born to Lt John Milligen Seppings and Ann Maria Marshall Lockyer, was named after his father.
-The only record of him, aside from his birth in Greenwich, his marriage to Margaret Daly and his death in Devon, is that he was registered as a student of the Blundell’s School in Devon from 15 August 1814 to 16 December 1816, where the syllabus was Latin and Greek.
+Their are few records of him, aside from his birth in Greenwich, his first marriage to Sarah Cogswell (b.
+1809) in 1846, in Bmenfully, Madras, India, then to Margaret Daly (b.
+1830), and his death in 1879, Mysore, India.
+He was registered as a student of the Blundell’s School in Devon from 15 August 1814 to 16 December 1816, where the syllabus was Latin and Greek.

-John and Margaret named their first born son the same – John Milligen Seppings (b.
+John and Margaret’s first child was a daughter Mary Margaret Seppings (b.
+1856).
+They named their first born son the same – John Milligen Seppings (b.
 1863).
 They also had a son named Edmund Henry Seppings (1864-1934) who became an Inspector of Hospitals, Burma branch.

-HMS Seringapatam at anchor in Valletta Harbour, Malta, between 1824 and 1827 by Anton Schranz.
+HMS Seringapatam at anchor in Valletta Harbour, Malta, between 1824 and 1827.

 Edmund Henry Seppings began his naval career on HMS Seringapatam from the age of 13.